 Sunday, March 17, 2024

 Some have noted that the Greek Septuagint renders the long form of EHJEH in Exodus 3:14 with Greek words that could rendered as "I am the Being".
 The short form is rendered simply as "the Being".
 From this, it is claimed that the name Jehovah means "Existence", or "the Eternal Being".
 Thus some render the Holy Name as "the Eternal".
 We cannot agree with this for several reasons.
 Both EHJEH of Exodus 3:14 and JEHOVAH of Exodus 3:15 are actually in verb form, and thus should not be "translated" with a noun.
-Regarding the Septuagint, ... (author reminder: need to find the Dead Sea Scroll Greek fragment for Exodus 3:14 to compare with the "Christianized" LXX)
+Regarding the Septuagint, one should realize that the Septuagint, as we have it, is the result of editing done by Christians.
+We do not have the actual Jewish Greek manuscripts from which the Greek Septuagint, as we have it, was based.
+All we have that many attribute to being the earlier Jewish Septuagint are a few fragments.
+One of the Greek fragments from Dead Sea includes Exodus 3:14, but as yet, we have not been able to obtain how this fragment renders Exodus 3:14.
+We know the later "Christianized" version renders it with the Greek that is often translated as "I am the Being", but this does not mean that the original Jewish Greek translation was in this manner.
+We have seen some claims that the Dead Sea Greek fragment of Exodus 3:14 is different from the later Christianized version of the LXX (Septuagint), but so far we have found nothing that actually reveals what the Greek fragment says.
+If anyone has more information on this, please let us know in the comments below.

 No comments: